 Damien jerked awake quickly.
 “I’m Damien!”
 He muttered aloud.

 He sat there in the darkness, trembling.

 Who was he talking to?
 There was no one else here.

 Was it too cold?
 Too hot?
 He was dripping with sweat.
 Had Billy Reizo, fixed the climate control yet?
 Billy was Damien’s friend, and a schoolmate of Brenda’s.
 Billy was helping out Damien in his illness.

 It wasn’t cold or heat that was making Damien shake, that he knew.
 It almost felt like someone was in the room with him.

 Someone he could not see.

 Beverly Kirkakis, Damien and Brenda’s mother, knocked on the door of the Langdon’s house.
-Patricia Tremain, the mother of Anna(now called Annie), Abbie, and Melissa, answered.
+Patricia Tremain, the mother of Annie, Abbie, and Melissa, answered.
 Beverly smiled and introduced herself.

 “I live across the street.
 It’s nice to see some lights on in this house.
 It’s been vacant for a few months.”